-If the weekly or daily oral Vitamin K regimen is used, it is important to remember that when this fat-soluble vitamin is given on an empty stomach, it may not be absorbed as well as the Vitamin K1 that is mixed into formula (Cornelissen, Kollee et al. 1993; Cornelissen, von Kries et al. 1997).
+If the weekly or daily oral Vitamin K regimen is used, it is important to remember that when this fat-soluble vitamin is given on an empty stomach, it may not be absorbed as well as Vitamin K1 that is mixed into formula (Cornelissen, Kollee et al. 1993; Cornelissen, von Kries et al. 1997).
 So if parents give their breast fed infants oral Vitamin K, it is important that they give it with a feeding, and make sure that it is not spit up.

 Is it possible to buy oral Vitamin K for infants?

 Many research articles say that oral Vitamin K1 is not available in the U.S. That is because there is not an FDA-approved oral version for sale.

 However, there is at least one oral Vitamin K1 supplement that you can buy in the U.S. As you can see here, BIO-K-MULSION® contains 500 micrograms of Vitamin K1 (as K1-phytonadione) per drop (4 drops = 2 mg).
 The other ingredients are water, gum arabic, and sesame seed oil.
 But because it is sold as a supplement without FDA approval, this medication is not required to have the stated amount of Vitamin K1.
 The amount could vary widely from vial to vial, since it is not regulated or certified by a third party.

 What are the pros of the Vitamin K shot?

-- Vitamin K is slowly released over time from the injection site, thus providing sufficient Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally.
+- Vitamin K is slowly released over time from the injection site, which provides enough Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally

 What are the cons of the Vitamin K shot?